dendronhq/dendron-site/vault/dendron.topic.schema.md

 ## Stubs

-Stubs are notes that don't exist but will show up in lookup results.
-There are two reasons why these notes might show up:
+Stubs are notes that don't exist but that you might want to create.
+They will show up as suggestions in lookup results.
+There are two reasons why these suggested notes might show up:
-- they are the parent of a note deeper in the hierarchy (eg. `foo.bar` might be a stub for `foo.bar.foobar`)
+- they are the uncreated parent of a note deeper in the hierarchy (eg. `foo.bar` might be a stub for `foo.bar.foobar`)
 - they are possible notes according to the schema

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/schema-plus.jpg)